GRIPS-code/pyLBL/docs/source/spectral_inputs.rst

 Line data will be downloaded from HITRAN_.
 Your HITRAN API key is a unique string provided to each account holder by the HITRAN_ website.
 You must make an account there.
-In order to get your api key, create an account, log in, click on the little person icon near the top right part of the screen to get to your profile page (or navigate to profle_) and copy the long string listed as your "API Key".
+In order to get your api key, create an account, log in, click on the little person icon near the top right part of the screen to get to your profile page (or navigate to profile_) and copy the long string listed as your "API Key".
 Note that keeping track of which version of the HITRAN data that is being downloaded is still currenlty under development.